 My weeknight dinner: A bowl of rice, scrumptious potato gojju and some buttermilk chillies!
 Heavenly dinner ready in just 30 minutes!
 And it's comfort food at it's best.

 Potatoes are cooked and are added to seasoned curds to make a lip smacking dish.
-The seasoning makes this potato dish flavourful and delicious.
+It's the simple seasoning that makes this potato dish amazingly flavourful and delicious.
 Serve this potato gojju as an accompaniment with rice or serve it as a side dish for lunch and dinner.
-Don't forget to serve them along with some spicy buttermilk chillies (called as takka mirsang in Konkani).
+Serve them along with some spicy buttermilk chillies if you have them (called as takka mirsang in Konkani).

 A very quick recipe perfect for times when you need to fix a quick meal or are too lazy or tired to cook on a busy weekday.
 This yummy dish gets ready in 30 minutes with almost no prep.

 This is an age old recipe.
-My granny used to make this potato gojju, then my mom cooked it and now I do.
-(Like most recipes on this website.)
-Batato means potato in Konkani.
-My twist to this recipe is I add some buttermilk chillies (takka mirsang/teek mirsang in Konkani) along with the seasoning to this gojju.
-The buttermilk chillies add taste and loads of flavour to this gojju.
-Lots of asafoetida and a huge flavourful seasoning is what makes this gojju scrumptious in the end.
+My granny used to make this potato gojju whenever she had to fix something quick for dinner and it tasted so heavenly.
+I still remember that taste from when I was a little girl like it was yesterday.
+My mom follows granny's recipe to this day.
+I have a few modifications to suit my needs.
+Below is the authentic recipe along with modifications mentioned.
+My twist to this recipe (which I love) is I add some buttermilk chillies (takka mirsang/teek mirsang in Konkani) along with the seasoning to this gojju.
+The buttermilk chillies add loads of flavour to this gojju along with lots of asafoetida and make this gojju scrumptious.

 Preparation Time: 30 minutes

-1. Wash and then pressure cook potatoes until they are soft.
+1. Peel potatoes, rinse them, cube them and pressure cook them for a whistle until they are soft.

-5. Add grated coconut, finely chopped/nicely smashed green chillies, crystal asafoetida melted in water and mix well.
+5. To the bowl add finely chopped/nicely smashed green chillies, grated coconut (optional), crystal asafoetida melted in water and mix well.
 Check and adjust salt.

-6. Seasoning the gojju: Heat oil in a tempering pan, add in mustard seeds, when they start popping, add in urad dal, buttermilk chillies and fry them for 30 seconds.
-Then add in broken red chilli pieces, curry leaves, asafoetida powder (if you haven't added melted asafoetida before) and let them sizzle.
+6. Seasoning: Heat oil in a tempering pan, add in mustard seeds.
+When they start popping, add in urad dal, buttermilk chillies (optional) and fry them for 30 seconds.
+Then add in broken red chilli pieces, curry leaves, lots of asafoetida powder (if you haven't added melted asafoetida before) and let them sizzle for 10 seconds.
+Add the seasoning to the bowl and mix well.

-1. Serve the potato gojju with rice as an accompaniment along with buttermilk chillies.
+Serve this potato gojju along with rice as an accompaniment or as a side dish.

 Find more Konkani cuisine side dishes here.